NCAS-CMS/cf-python/docs/source/performance.rst

 circles represent the operations to be performed on the chunks.
-The five boxes in the bottom row are the starting data (i.e. the four chunks of ``d`` and the scalar ``2``), and the four boxes in the top row are the result of the computation which combine to produce the values in ``e.array``.
+The five boxes in the bottom row are the starting data (i.e. the four chunks of ``d`` and the scalar ``2``), and the four boxes in the top row are the result of the computations which combine to produce the values in ``e.array``.

 .. figure:: images/dask_task_graph.svg